What is Hospice Care?

 Hospice is primarily a concept of care, not a specific place of care.
 Hospice care usually is provided in the patient’s home.
 It also can be made available at a special hospice residence.
-Hospice is a combination of services designed to address not only the physical needs of patients, but also the psychosocial needs of patients, their loved ones.
-Hospice combines pain control, symptom management and emotional and spiritual support.
+Hospice is a combination of services designed to address not only the physical needs of patients, but also the psychosocial needs of patients and their loved ones.
+Hospice combines pain control, symptom management, and emotional and spiritual support.
 Seniors and their families participate fully in the health care provided.
 The hospice team develops a care plan to address each patient’s individual needs.
-The hospice care team usually includes:
+The hospice care team usually includes the following:

 - The terminally ill patient and his or her family caregiver(s)

 - Clergy or other spiritual counselors (e.g., minister, priest, rabbi)

 - Social workers

 - Volunteers (if needed, and trained to perform specific tasks)

 - Occupational, physical, and/or speech therapists (if needed)